 - 45. There is no objection to civil servants investing in shareholdings unless the nature of your work is such as to require constraints on this.
 You must not be involved in any work, which could affect the value of your private investments, or the value of those on which you give advice to others; nor must you use information acquired in the course of your work to advance your private financial interests, or those of others. - 46.
 You must comply with ORR's policy on private and financial interests in the railway industry, and must declare any other business interests or shareholdings (including directorships) which you or members of your immediate family (spouse/partner and children) hold to the extent to which you are aware of them which you would be able to further as a result of your official position. - 47.
-Further information is available in the private and financial interests in the railway industry policy.
+Further information is available in the conflicts of interest policy.